Leviticus 24 – The Law Put into Action

 a.
 Whoever kills any man shall surely be put to death: In the context of giving the penalty for the Egyptian blasphemer, God stated a fundamental principle of His justice – crimes must be punished, but in proportion appropriate to the crime.

 b.
-Fracture for fracture, eye for eye, tooth for tooth: Many people have taken eye for eye, tooth for tooth as a command; instead, God intended it as a limit – so no man or judge would be able to make up his own punishment.
-Human nature wants to hurt our attacker worse than they hurt us; God here puts a limit on the vengeful tendency of man.
+Fracture for fracture, eye for eye, tooth for tooth: Many people have taken eye for eye, tooth for tooth as a command; instead, God intended it as a limit – so no man or judge would set judgment merely as they pleased.

-i.
-Jesus rightly condemned the taking of this command regarding law and order in the community and applying it to personal relationships, where love, forgiveness, and going the extra mile – not equal retribution – is to be the rule (Matthew 5:38-42).
+iii.
+Jesus rightly condemned the taking of this command regarding law and order in the community and applying it to personal relationships, where love, forgiveness, and going the extra mile are to be the rule, and not equal retribution (Matthew 5:38-42).

-a.
+b.
 They took outside the camp him who had cursed, and stoned him with stones: This verse is important.
 It demonstrates to us that the law of God was not given to Israel for interesting facts or mere guidelines; God expected them to obey it.
-Here, they obey even when it is difficult.
+Here, they obeyed even when it was difficult.